My Influences #2 - Gail Simone (a continuing list)

 Simone's popularity and influence in the industry is legend these days, as can be shown with two recent examples, both involving Batgirl.
 With the New 52 company re-launch in 2011, DC Comics decided to take Barbara Gordon out of her wheelchair and put her back under the cowl as Batgirl, removing one of the most loved characters in comics, Oracle.

 Oracle meant alot to many people, including myself, as not only was a fantastic character, but she was one of the few disabled characters in comics.
 Alot of people hated this, but the backlash could have been worse, as DC selected Simone to write the new ongoing Batgirl comic.
-People thought "Well, if Gail is writing the book...I'll give it a chance..."
+People, including myself, thought "Well, if Gail is writing the book...I'll give it a chance..."
+That’s powerful!

 I have had the pleasure of meeting and speaking to Gail Simone a few times recently, and she has always been incredibly gracious and polite, even with me stammering and trying hard to say the right thing, but really probably talking nonsense and gibberish.
 Her husband Scott is also a wonderful person and great to talk to.
 I got to talk to him alot at the 2016 San Diego Comic Con, as Gail was doing press and he would be standing by, waiting, and he at one point saw me and pointed and said "Hey you!".
 We talked for a half hour, and then again a few more times during the con.
 And thanks to him, I finally got a picture with my writing idol after the Birds of Prey 20th Anniversary Panel.
 I usually am too shy to ask for pictures but Scott could see this and helped me get a picture with Gail.
 At least that's my interpretation of what happened.
 And then I went a little nuts and wanted pictures with everyone who was on the panel!
 And then I wanted a picture with Scott himself.
 He seemed shocked but went along with it. :) And I'll always be thankful to him.
 Well both of them, of course!